xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ## Acknowledgement

-Thanks to my smart & beautiful girlfriend Jianing Zou for her patience and time to review this post and give insightful comments.
+Thanks to my smart & beautiful scientist girlfriend Z for her patience and time to review this post and give insightful comments.

 [TLS on MSDN]: https://msdn.microsoft.com/en-us/library/ms686749.aspx